 That was the beginning of a long and fruitful collaboration that has brought Oka to become executive chef at several locations of Acurio’s franchise, including restaurants in Lima, San Francisco, Chicago, Bogotá, and now Miami with La Mar.

 “La Mar is a concept that Gastón created, inspired in seafood restaurants called ‘cebicherias,’ to take Peruvian flavors all over the world,” Oka says.

 Peruvian cuisine is not new to the South Florida melting pot; it has actually been part of the Miami food landscape for many years, and the trend shows no sign of slowing.

-“There are more than 200 Peruvian restaurants here, and they have a great reputation,” Chef Oka says, failing to add that his presence has contributed to such a reputation.
-The 31-year-old chef is undoubtedly a rising star in Miami’s culinary scene.
+“There are more than two hundred Peruvian restaurants here, and they have a great reputation,” Chef Oka says, failing to add that his presence has contributed to such a reputation.
+The thirty-one-year-old chef is undoubtedly a rising star in Miami’s culinary scene.